eliashezron/eliashezron/README.md

 ## I am passionate about blockchain based solutions
 - 🚀 currently building [oneramp](https://oneramp.is) a crypto on and offramping solution for subSaharan Africa.
-- Applicant [summer of bitcoin](https://summerofbitcoin.org), currently at proposal stage
+- Intern Applicant [Nethermind]([https://summerofbitcoin.org](https://boards.eu.greenhouse.io/nethermind/jobs/4104204101#app)), currently at interview stage
 - 👀 looking to work with companies using the blockchain to impact the world
 - 🔭 Looking also to contribute more to opensource.
 - 🌱 I’m currently perfecting my solidity, Writing it in low level assembly.